10 Ways to Get off Opiates

 There are side-effects, such as:

-However, it does decrease withdrawal symptoms and cravings and increases your safety in case of accidental overdose.
-High-dose buprenorphine is more effective than low-dose methadone in terms of negative drug screens and more time in treatment.
-Another study found that buprenorphine was just as safe as methadone for babies born to opioid-dependent women, and in fact, those treated with buprenorphine spent a shorter time in the hospital.
+However, buprenorphine does decrease withdrawal symptoms and cravings and increases your safety in case of accidental overdose.
 Buprenorphine also has fewer drug interactions than methadone, especially HIV medications.
 Because of this, buprenorphine might be a better treatment option for you than methadone, even though methadone has a more established treatment history.

 Contingency management (CM) focuses on rewarding people for negative drug screens with either vouchers or the chance to win cash prizes.
 The vouchers can be exchanged for tangible prizes that promote a drug-free lifestyle, while the cash-based incentives are essentially lottery tickets to win a jackpot.
 Generally, the value of the vouchers and the number of tickets you receive starts small but increases over time.